carlosperate/awesome-microbit/README.md

 ##### 🐍 Python Libraries

 - [MicroPeri](https://github.com/ntoll/microperi) - Run Python programs on your computer with the same micro:bit MicroPython API and connecting a micro:bit as an external peripheral device or sensor.
-- [microbit_stub](https://github.com/casnortheast/microbit_stub) - Python package that emulates the micro:bit as defined by the micro:bit MicroPython API.
 - [bluezero](https://github.com/ukBaz/python-bluezero) - Python package to interface with Bluetooth devices, with examples for the micro:bit.
 - [bitio](https://github.com/whaleygeek/bitio) - BBC micro:bit I/O library for Python.
 It allows you to run code in Python on a PC/Mac/Linux/Raspberry Pi and interact directly with the micro:bit.